Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Related Work

 A common characteristic of previous approaches for waveform-based speech recognition is the use of relatively large datasets~\cite{sainath2015,zhu2016}.
 In such a regime, waveform-based acoustic models are competitive with architectures relying on standard features (i.e., \acro{mfcc}, \acro{fbank}, and \acro{fmllr}).
 Another difference compared to our approach is that previous architectures typically employ a convolutional layer with weighted $\ell_1$ or $\ell_2$ pooling ($25$ ms long frames) to emulate filterbank features and reduce the dimension of the representation quickly~\cite{hoshen2015,palaz2013}.
-In contrast to this, we perform gradual compression of the waveform sub-band decomposition via max pooling and thus overcome the information loss inherent to standard features.
+In contrast to this, we perform gradual compression of the waveform sub-band decomposition via max pooling and thus overcome the information loss inherent in standard features.
 Moreover, we use the \acro{relu} non-linearity throughout the network and do not apply the \acro{log} operator to the outputs of the initial block.
-Sainath et al.~\cite{sainath2015} propose an architecture which takes raw speech inputs and applies time-domain followed by frequency-domain one dimensional convolutions, designed to extract band-pass features from the waveform.
-The architecture itself is a recurrent net that requires more than $2\ 000$ hours of training data to match the performance of models with standard features.
-Similarly, Zhu et al.~\cite{zhu2016} combine two convolutional layers with recurrent blocks in end-to-end training, requiring more than $2\ 400$ hours of training data for state-of-the-art results.
-Ghahremani et al.~\cite{Ghahremani2016} proposed a feedforward architecture based on convolutional feature extraction layer, with the outputs of that block passed to a \acro{tdnn}.
-The empirical results indicates that the approach is competitive with \acro{mfcc}-based architectures on large datasets.
-It has not been evaluated on noisy speech and it is unclear how well it generalizes on small datasets.
+Sainath et al.~\cite{sainath2015} propose an architecture that takes raw speech inputs and applies one-dimensional convolutions first in the time-domain and then the frequency-domain, designed to extract band-pass features from the waveform.
+The architecture itself is a recurrent net that requires more than $2,000$ hours of training data to match the performance of models with standard features.
+Similarly, Zhu et al.~\cite{zhu2016} combine two convolutional layers with recurrent blocks in end-to-end training, requiring more than $2,400$ hours of training data for state-of-the-art results.
+Ghahremani et al.~\cite{Ghahremani2016} proposed a feedforward architecture based on a convolutional feature extraction layer, with the outputs of that block passed to a deep time-delay neural network (\acro{tdnn}).
+The empirical results indicate that the approach is competitive with \acro{mfcc}-based architectures on large datasets.
+It has not been evaluated on noisy speech and it is unclear how well it would generalize from small datasets.